JoaKing08/Town-Of-Us-Mira-JK/README.md

 -----------------------
 # Credits
 [CraftR](https://github.com/CraftManiakpl) for role icons and buttons.
+[Town of Us Reactivated](https://github.com/eDonnes124/Town-Of-Us-R) for the shaders used for Psychic.

 # License
 This software is distributed under the GNU GPLv3 License.
 BepInEx is distributed under the LGPL-2.1 License.